Avaiga/taipy-doc/docs/knowledge_base/tips/dataiku/index.md

 img: dataiku/images/dataiku.png
 ---

-Integration with external platforms is often essential for executing tasks and functions efficiently.
-This article presents a comprehensive guide on integrating Dataiku with Taipy, a tool for orchestrating tasks and exploring various iterations of business problems.
-By integrating Dataiku projects with Taipy, users can enhance their data processing and visualization capabilities.
+Integrating Dataiku with Taipy enhances your data analysis and processing workflows.
+This synergy enables users to efficiently handle, analyze, and visualize data.
+The guide walks you through setting up your environment, connecting to Dataiku, and fetching data for visualization within Taipy's flexible framework.

+By integrating Dataiku projects with Taipy scenarios, you gain streamlined workflows for data manipulation and scenario management.
+This involves creating custom functions for interacting with Dataiku's API to read from and write to datasets, seamlessly blending Dataiku's data processing capabilities with Taipy's task orchestration and data management.

 ![Dataiku](images/dataiku.png){width=90% : .tp-image}

-# Simplified Integration: Streamlining Metric Visualization
+# Simple Integration: Visualization

 ## Setting Up Your Environment

 Begin by ensuring that you have the required libraries installed.
 You'll need `dataiku-api-client` for accessing Dataiku and `taipy-gui` for building the GUI.
 Install these libraries using pip:

 ```bash
 pip install dataiku-api-client taipy pandas